 - Call a personal injury lawyer to ensure you know your rights.

 Neck injuries can worsen with time.
-After an accident, your body is often running on adrenaline that suppresses pain.
+After an accident, your body often runs on adrenaline that suppresses pain.
 Over time, you might start to feel the full effects of the accident.

-Avoiding talking about your injuries with anyone but your lawyer.
+Avoid talking about your injuries with anyone but your lawyer.
 Also, wait until you’ve completed all treatment before filing a claim.
-If your neck pain gets worse, don’t ignore it; talk to a lawyer and see a doctor immediately.
+If your neck pain worsens, don’t ignore it; talk to a lawyer and see a doctor immediately.

 At John Foy & Associates, we have seen firsthand the toll a neck injury can take.
 We’re here for you and your family after an accident you didn’t cause.
 Contact us today for a FREE, no-risk consultation.

-We have been helping accident victims for over 20 years, and we don’t collect a fee unless we win your case.
-To learn more about how we can help, call (404) 400-4000 or contact us online.
+We have been helping accident victims for over 20 years and don’t collect a fee unless we win your case.
+To learn more about how we can help, contact us today.